 Skip the smoked fish, caviar, and jerky.
 Vital choice also offers burgers, hot dogs, sausage and bacon all made from fish, but you’ll want to skip these, too, since they are more heavily processed.
-(They have meat options too, but the prices are much higher than US Wellness Meats.
-So I suggest Vital Choice for fish and US Wellness Meats for meat.)
+They do have meat options, too.

 7. Mistake: Letting meat or fish sit in the fridge after thawing.